 Your resume is the most important tool that you have to impress your potential employer.
 Get your resume right, and you’ll be on your way to securing the job of your dreams.
 Get it wrong, and no matter how perfect you are for the role, you won’t even get your foot through the front door.

 We’ve created the definitive guide to crafting the perfect resume.
-From how to write your CV; to knowing what you should include and exclude; to tips on how to lay out and tailor your resume - we’ll help you create the perfect CV that will get you the job you’ve been dreaming of.
+From how to write your CV; to knowing what you should include and exclude; to tips on how to lay out and tailor your resume - as one of the best recruitment agencies in Auckland, we'll help you create the perfect CV that will get you the job you’ve been dreaming of.

 What is a resume?